atymic/json2dto/README.md

 ### Usage

-The tool accepts json input either as a filename (second argument) or via `stdin`
+The tool accepts json input either as a filename (second argument) or via `stdin`.
+You should run the tool in the root of your project (where your `composer.json` is located) as it will resolve namespaces based on your PSR4 autoloading config.
+If you aren't using PSR4, your generated folder structure might not match.

 #### Examples